Documentation

 • Rotate keys quarterly as a baseline, and immediately after any team member departure.

 • Never commit keys to version control.
-Use environment variables or secrets management tools.
+Use environment variables or your CI's secrets manager.